I-Tester/Portfolio_Tester/README.md

 ## Thank you for visiting my QA Portfolio!

-The portfolio will be supplemented with new works
+The portfolio will be supplemented with new works.